To find a flu clinic near you please visit the Clinic Locations page for a complete listing.

 Getting vaccinated is especially important for people at high risk of complications (pregnant women, young children, the elderly and persons with underlying health conditions) and their caregivers.

 Hand hygiene is one of the most important ways to prevent the spread of germs.
 Please wash your hands regularly and properly to minimize risk to yourself and those around you.

-Call HealthLine at 8-1-1 for professional health advice.
+Call HealthLine at 8-1-1 or visit HealthLine Online for professional health advice.
 HealthLine is open 24/7, is confidential and free to Saskatchewan residents.
 Translation services are available.

 Weekly influenza surveillance reports are published throughouth influenza season.
 To view these reports visit the influenza surveillance report for Saskatchewan.